 The local food truck scene is vibrant, says Jeff Hoisington, who moved his Mad Mac gourmet macaroni and cheese truck to Boise from Salt Lake City last year.

 “It was a really good decision,” Hoisington says.
 “We love it here.
 And things are going great.”
-In May, Hoisington will launch a second Mad Mac.
+In May, Hoisington is launching a second Mad Mac.